TX Guide

 • Two residency proofs — lease + electric/water/bank in your name (roommate-only bills usually fail)

 Optional REAL ID star: same extra papers as driver licenses — useful for domestic flights without carrying a passport.
+A standard ID works for banking and leases but may not board flights without passport backup after federal enforcement.

 Who lands on the ID-only path